chec/example-chec-receipt-mjml/README.md

 To make it easy for you to get up and running, we have utilized the custom components features in MJML in the `mj-attributes` tag.
 Feel free to add to or change any class components you wish according to the design of your email receipt.

+We have injected mustache expressions throughout our email template to parse our receipt data.
+We enter into JavaScript land with anything wrapped between the double curly braces.
+Note that the mustache expressions are not unique to MJML.

 As we go down the code, we have our first mustache expression `{{shipping.name}}`.
-When you refer to the full json data, you can see that `shipping` is the fifth data object in our order object.
-The dot notation after `shipping` takes a level deeper in the  nested object property `name` where we can then parse out the actual value.
+When you refer to the full json data, you can see that `shipping` is the fifth data object.
+The dot notation after `shipping` takes us a level deeper into the nested object property `name` where we can then parse out the actual value.
 The rest of the mustache expressions are written in the same structure.
-Well what happens when you need to loop through more complex data like nested property array items like the `order` object:
+Well what happens when you need to loop through more complex data like nested property array items such as the `order` object:

 ```javascript
 "order": {